martinrlilja/pod-compose/README.md

 ### Commands

- * `up -d`, currently does not build images, or support non-detached mode, but it will recreate your containers if something changes.
+ * `up -d`, does not support non-detached mode, but it will recreate your containers if something changes.
  * `stop`
  * `down`
+ * `build`
  * `--remove-orphans`

 ### docker-compose.yml